SuaveAnalyst/hr-pay-equality-analysis/README.md

-# hr-pay-equality-analysis
-HR Pay Equality analysis addressing salary disparities, employee compensation trends, and cost of living adjustments for an upcoming labor audit.
+# 📊 HR Pay Equality and Compensation Analysis

+***🔍 Overview***
+This project responds to an HR Management request to investigate the company's pay structure and pay equality concerns in preparation for a Massachusetts Department of Labor audit.
+The dashboard visualizes salary distribution, pay equality across demographics, compensation by position, and includes researched Cost of Living Adjustments (COLA) by location.